Chilcompton

-Chilcompton is a village and civil parish in Somerset, England, situated in the Mendip Hills two miles south of Midsomer Norton and 3.0 miles south-west of Westfield.
-It is situated on the B3139 road between Radstock and Wells, close to the A37 (between Shepton Mallet and Bristol).
+Chilcompton is a village and civil parish in Somerset, England, in the Mendip Hills two miles south of Midsomer Norton and 3.0 miles south-west of Westfield.
+It is on the B3139 road between Radstock and Wells, close to the A37 (between Shepton Mallet and Bristol).

 History

 The parish was part of the hundred of Chewton.

 The village's history is mainly that of farming and mining.
 There is a coal waste mound in the north-east end of the village.
 The village used to have Chilcompton railway station on the Somerset and Dorset Joint Railway, which closed in 1966.

 Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council’s operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-The village falls within the Non-metropolitan district of Mendip, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Clutton Rural District, which is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.